History of concealed carry in the United States: Concealed carry licensing wave: 1976-1996

 The modern wave of concealed carry legislation and licensing perhaps had its start in 1976 in Georgia.
 The Georgia Legislature passed a bill introduced by Lieutenant Governor Zell Miller, which became the model for later laws.
 His effort was inspired by an NRA director and former border patrolman, Ed Topmiller.
 The heart of the law was that the job of administering the shall-issue permit process was given to a non-law enforcement, elected official, the Probate Court Judge.

-The trend for shall-issue laws began in Indiana in 1980, Maine and North Dakota followed in 1985, and South Dakota in 1986.
+The trend for shall-issue laws began in Washington in 1961, Indiana in 1980, Maine and North Dakota followed in 1985, and South Dakota in 1986.

 In 1987, Florida went from may-issue to shall-issue.

 In 1989, four states became shall-issue: Georgia, Oregon, Pennsylvania, and West Virginia went from may-issue to shall issue.
 Tennessee went from no-issue to may-issue.

 In 1990, two states became shall-issue, Idaho and Mississippi.
 Idaho had been may-issue, Mississippi had been no-issue.

 In 1991, Montana became shall-issue, going from may-issue to shall-issue.

 In 1994, four states became shall-issue: Alaska, Arizona, Tennessee, and Colorado.
 Tennessee had been may-issue since 1989; Colorado was also may-issue.
 Alaska and Arizona had not previously issued permits.

 In 1995, seven states became shall-issue: Nevada, Utah, and Virginia had previously been may-issue, whereas Texas, Arkansas, Oklahoma and North Carolina had previously been no-issue.

 In 1996, three more states became shall-issue: Louisiana, South Carolina and Kentucky.
 Of these, Kentucky had been no-issue, whereas South Carolina and Louisiana had been may-issue.
 This brought the entire Deep South to having shall-issue licensing regimes, and increased the number of shall-issue states to 30.
 Only 7 states remained no-issue under state law.